dionajie/personal-site/README.md

 ### Add Linkedin Resume
   - Link Instruction to download your Linkedin Archive and Export it to Json ([LinkedinToJson])
   - Save and Upload to your parent directory
-  - Place your URL to Javascript at index.php
+  - Place your URL to Javascript at index.html
 ```sh
 var resume ='yourdomain.com/resume.json';
 ```